CALL FOR ORIGINAL PAPERS

 Our Conditions of Publication are available here on our website.

-THE DEADLINE FOR SUBMISSION IS 30 JULY 2010.
+THE DEADLINE FOR SUBMISSION IS 28 JUNE 2019.

-MANUSCRIPTS, IN ENGLISH OR IN FRENCH.
+MANUSCRIPTS IN ENGLISH OR IN FRENCH.